-Sewage Drain Outlet (Located beneath coach) \Model 59K
+Sewage Drain Outlet (Located beneath motorhome) Model 59K

-- 3. Place the outlet end of sewage drain hose into disposal opening. - NOTE: Black and Gray Waste Tank Drain valve positions may be reversed, depending on floorplan and tank location. - 4.
+- 3. Place the outlet end of sewage drain hose into disposal opening. - 4.
 Open the Black Waste Tank Drain valve with a quick pull and make sure there are no sags in the hose.
 Move the hose gently about to dislodge any waste and ensure complete drainage.
 Close Black Waste Tank Drain valve as soon as tank is empty.